 Meek Elementary Collection

 The Meek Elementary School Library has a collection geared to the needs of both our school’s students and staff.
 Our collection includes 8,700 books and over 400 audio-visual items including videos, DVDs, audiotapes, and CDRoms.

 Meek Elementary Library Media Program

 A strong library media program is an essential component of an effective elementary school program.
 Teachers must be able to use the media center and its resources as an extension of the classroom at the time of need.
 Therefore, the media center program should allow flexible access to students and staff at all times rather than operate on a schedule of fixed periods.
 Flexible access facilitates information-skills instruction in conjunction with content from the core curriculum.
 Classroom teachers and the library media specialist work as partners to address key objectives in language arts, math, social studies and science collaboratively.
-The program has a committee which consists of the library media specialist, the principal, two teachers, two parents, and two students.

 American Association of School Librarians.
 (1991).
 Position Statement on Flexible Scheduling.
 Chicago: American Library Association. www.ala.org